HOPE VETERINARY ONCOLOGY SERVICES IS PROUD TO BE AN INDEPENDENT PRACTICE.

 Mental health issues don’t just affect veterinarians.
 Burnout is cited in the NAVTA 2016 Demographics Survey as one of the top 6 most significant problems that credentialed veterinary technicians face.

 Providing a work environment that addresses the well-being of our team members is of the utmost importance to us at HVOS.
-We are committed to improving the mental health of the veterinary health care team by exposing the problem, offering support to those in our field, and providing much-needed resources.
-We as veterinary health care workers entered into this field due to a love of animals, with the goal of providing quality, compassionate care.
+We are committed to improving the mental health of the veterinary healthcare team by exposing the problem, offering support to those in our field, and providing much-needed resources.
+We, as veterinary health care workers, entered into this field due to a love of animals, with the goal of providing quality, compassionate care.
 By providing a safe, supportive work environment at HVOS, we allow our team to continue to experience great joy in caring for the lives of your beloved pets.

 If you find these statistics concerning, you can help.
 If you think your veterinarian is doing a good job, please tell him/her personally or in a card.
 If you’re unhappy with his/her services, please talk to him/her directly.
 Having an open and honest conversation with the hospital medical/leadership team resolves the vast majority of issues in a timelier manner than going through online channels.
 Our goal is for all parties to feel as if they have been heard.